-On my last post, Do You Know How To Reach Your Audience?, I focused on the questions to consider before working on your next campaign.
-For the sake of not overwhelming you, the focus was on reaching a domestic audience.
-On this post, I'd like to focus on helping the companies – maybe your company – on your international expansion.
+On my last post, Do You Know How To Reach Your Audience?, I focused on the questions to consider before working on a campaign.
+On this post, I'd like to focus on helping brands – maybe your brand/company – with reaching local audiences in different markets.

 As I like to do, let's see what the term 'cross-cultural communications' means from the experts at the organization of Communication Theory.

 Cross cultural communication refers to the communication between people who have differences in any one of the following: styles of working, age, nationality, ethnicity, race, gender, sexual orientation, etc. Cross cultural communication can also refer to the attempts that are made to exchange, negotiate and mediate cultural differences by means of language, gestures and body language.
 It is how people belonging to different cultures communicate with each other.

 If you're cross-communicating, that means you need to understand the cultural differences present in the markets you are reaching.
 Essentially, as mentioned above, your primarily goal is to ensure your global messages will resonate with the local audiences.
 This is, of course, done by identifying trends and insights and researching the culture and language before defining your strategy.
 Let's say you are entering a market that speaks a different language.